JorgeRodriguez1101/Portfolio/README.md

 ### Key Features

 ### Data Handling:
-* Load and process malware datasets from CSV files.
+* Load and process malware datasets from CSV files with avility to add extra data.
 * Data preparation with feature selection and scaling (StandardScaler, RobustScaler).
 * PE Feature Extraction: Calculate informative file statistics such as entropy, section sizes, and more using the pefile library.